fuzzymfx/fuzzymfx.github.io/content/zuzu.md

 - [Gray-Matter](https://www.npmjs.com/package/gray-matter) *Parse front-matter from a string or file.*
 - [Mkdirp](https://npmjs.com/package/mkdirp) *Create Dirs if they do not exist.*
 - [Path](https://nodejs.org/api/path.html) *Provides utilities for working with file and directory paths.*
 - [Highlight.js](https://highlightjs.org/) *Highlight.js is a syntax highlighter written in JavaScript.
 It works in the browser as well as on the server.
-It works with pretty much any markup, doesn’t depend on any framework and has automatic language detection.*
+It works with pretty much any markup, and doesn’t depend on any framework and has automatic language detection.*
 - [MDtoPDF](https://www.npmjs.com/package/md-to-pdf) *Converts markdown to pdf.*
 - [RSS](https://www.npmjs.com/package/rss) *RSS parser.*
 - [Cheerio](https://www.npmjs.com/package/cheerio) *Fast, flexible, and lean implementation of core jQuery designed specifically for the server.*

 ### 2. Workflow

-The code refered here is the `version1` of the generator.js.
-We are currently running with the `version2`.
+The code referred to here is the `version1` of the generator.js.
+We are currently running with the `version3`.
 The rest of the code is in the [Github Repo](https://github.com/fuzzymfx/zuzu).
-Feel free to browse through the rest of the codes to explore additional features like **RSS feed generation**, **PDF generation**, etc. have been added to the generator.
-We are working towards adding a search feature to the generator.
+Feel free to [browse](https://github.com/fuzzymfx/zuzu) through the rest of the codes to explore additional features like **RSS feed generation**, **PDF generation**, **search** have been added to the generator.

-1. `fs.readfile() from fs` reads all the files from the said directory and stores then in `filename` using `glob`.
+1. `fs.readfile() from fs` reads all the files from the said directory and stores them in `filename` using `glob`.
 It is a `glob` that matches all the files in the directory.
 The `file system` module allows you to work with the file system on your computer.
-1. `gray-matter` helps extracting front matter from the a string or file.
+1. `gray-matter` helps extract front matter from the string or file.
-Converts a string with front-matter, like this:
+Converts a string with front matter, like this:

 ```
     title: Hello